freedomofpress/securedrop/docs/threat_model.md

 # SecureDrop Threat Model

 This document outlines the threat model for SecureDrop 0.3 and is inspired by the [threat model document Adam Langley wrote for Pond](https://pond.imperialviolet.org/threat.html).
 The threat model is defined in terms of what each possible adversary can achieve.
-The list is intended to be exhaustive, i.e. if an entity can do something that is not listed here then that should count as a break of SecureDrop.
+This document is still a work in progress.
+If you have questions or comments, please open an issue on GitHub or send an email to securedrop@freedom.press.

 ## Assumptions